compose-spec/compose-spec/07-volumes.md

     name: "my-app-data"
 ```

 It can also be used in conjunction with the `external` property.
-Doing so the name of the volume used to lookup for
+In that case the name of the volume used to lookup for
 actual volume on platform is set separately from the name used to refer to it within the Compose file:

 ```yml